deziii-kulla/ai-image-detector/README.md

 CUSTOM_IMAGE_PATH = "my_photo.jpg"

 Then run the final prediction cell.
 The model will display the image together with its prediction, confidence score, probability of being AI-generated and probability of being real.

-However, it also incorrectly classified 2,627 real images as AI-generated.